tangqi/tangqi.github.io/src/team.md

 ### PhD students at GT
 * <ins>Alejo Ballester</ins>, Physics and CSE, 2025–present
     * Alejo earned his BS in Biomedical Engineering from University of Florida.
-Alejo will be a summer intern at LANL.
+Alejo is a summer intern at LANL.
     * My role: advisor
 * <ins>Tage Burnett</ins>, CSE, 2025–present
     * Tage earned his BS in ME from BYU.
-He has taken multiple interns at SNL and will be a summer intern at ORNL.
+He has taken multiple interns at SNL and is a summer intern at ORNL.
     * Awards: GT President's Fellowship
     * My role: advisor
 * <ins>Harshavardhan Harish</ins>, CSE, 2025–present
     * Harsha earned his BS in Math and Certificate in CSE from UT-Austin.
-He will be a summer intern at LANL.
+He is a summer intern at LANL.
     * My role: advisor
 * [<ins>Alex Most</ins>](https://scholar.google.com/citations?user=vjtrcL8AAAAJ&hl=en), ML, 2026–present
     * Alex earned his BS from Santa Clara and MS in Data Science from Montana State.
 He is a Post-Master at LANL.